brianbunke/brianbunke.github.io/_posts/2017-03-07-introducing-vester.md

 > Part 2 of this series, [Vester 2: Vest Harder], covers more advanced usage of the module.
 >
 > Part 3, [Write Your Own Vester Test], covers the individual *.Vester.ps1 test structure, and walks through an example of how to create your own tests.
+>
+> [Video Vester] is a recorded online presentation walking through this blog series.

 This post is all about managing your VMware environment with Vester ([PS Gallery]/[GitHub]).
 Vester uses PowerCLI and Pester to provide a lightweight configuration management solution for VMware administrators.